dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 1. Recent versions of .NET have optimized the performance of `FileStream`
 2. CLR serialization is most of the way through a very long process of deprecation
-3. We could (hypothetically) remove the UI-specific features from `System.Reactive` in v7
+3. We could (hypothetically) completely remove the UI-specific features from `System.Reactive` in v7

 These are all, technically, binary breaking changes, but they are very different from one another.